 My father loved to raise vegetables and fruits.
 We had a berry patch with blackberries, rasp berries and strawberries, some fruits trees and a large garden.
 We irrigated with water we pumped from the drain ditch by running the water down furrows between the plants.

 There weren't many members of the church in Homedale.
 Our ward was very small.
 When we arrived first arrived we met in an old white building with one large room, a small stage and two small rooms in the back.
 I spent a lot of time in that building while I was in Primary.
 We had Primary after school.
 I remember going through each of the classes there.
 I gave my first talk there.

-In the spring of 1955 while I was in the ninth grade we sold our basement house to my Uncle Denzel and bought a farm on the north side of the river in an area called Fargo.
-We had to do a lot of repair on the farm house.
-My mother worked long and hard to make it nice.
+In the spring of 1955 while I was in the ninth grade we bought a farm on the north side of the river in an area called Fargo.
+We sold the basement house to Uncle Denzel and Aunt Iona.
+Our farm house required a lot of repair.
+My mother worked long and hard to make it as nice as possible, but it always looked somewhat shabby.
 I always felt a little ashamed of it when my friends came to visit me.